ICMC Ensures Continued Support for Displaced Persons in Ukraine

 Building capacity for mental health assistance across Ukraine

-In 2022, the Conference of Roman Catholic Bishops in Ukraine formed a National Center for Spiritual and Psychological Support, which oversees the work of individual diocesan mental health centers throughout Ukraine, including licensing compliance and continuing education programs for psychologists and social workers.
+In 2022, the Conference of Roman Catholic Bishops in Ukraine formed a National Center for Spiritual and Psychological Support, which oversees the work of individual diocesan mental health centers throughout Ukraine.
 From 2024, the Ukrainian government has taken a number of significant steps to modernize the national mental health system, strengthening primary care systems, and establishing 31 mental health centers across the country.
 ICMC is complementing and supporting this work by ensuring training on providing psychosocial assistance for psychologists, social workers, and seminarians and priests.

 Building Psychosocial Capacity Within the Church: Training and Support for Seminarians

-Building Church capacity for psychosocial support remains a crucial area of need.
-Clergy in Ukraine are often ‘first responders’ to complex, war-related trauma issues, with a clear subsequent need for training to support proper recognition of the symptoms of psychological disorders, and strengthen collaboration with mental health professionals and institutions.
-Since late 2022, ICMC has assisted both Greek Catholic and Roman Catholic seminaries across Ukraine to host training workshops for seminarians on providing spiritual and psychological assistance, a crucial area of work that continues in 2025.
+Building Church capacity for psychosocial support remains a crucial area of need in Ukraine, given how the impacts of the war will be felt for many years to come.
+Clergy in Ukraine are often ‘first responders’ to complex, war-related trauma issues, and need training to recognize symptoms of psychological disorders, and strengthen their collaboration with mental health professionals and institutions.
+Since late 2022, ICMC has assisted both Greek Catholic and Roman Catholic seminaries across Ukraine to host training workshops for seminarians on providing spiritual and psychological assistance, alongside individual psychological counseling for priests and seminarians accompanying war-affected populations.

 I